 The Olivet Discourse -- signs of the end

-One of the most controversial (and often misunderstood) parts of the New Testament is Matthew's account of Jesus' Olivet Discourse (Olivet prophecy).
-This post explores that prophecy, providing an exegesis of Matthew chapters 24 and 25 that, hopefully, brings clarity where often there is confusion and misplaced speculation.
+A controversial (and often misunderstood) part of the New Testament is Matthew's account of Jesus' Olivet Discourse (found in Matthew chapters 24 and 25).
+This post offers an exegesis of that discourse that, hopefully, will bring clarity where often there is confusion and misplaced speculation.

 |Painting by Simonet (public domain via Wikimedia Commons)|